simonbreton/Capstone-project/README.md

 ## Project specifications
 ---

-Data are loaded retroactively ("backfilled") on daily basis and per pagination as csv file into Google Cloud Storage.
+Data are loaded retroactively ("backfilled") on daily basis per pagination as csv file into Google Cloud Storage.
 From there, csv files are imported into a staging environement in Big Query where raw data format (and schema) is conserved.
-From the staging table, columns consistent enough over time to build a single source-of-truth database are passed into a production table (in BigQuery too).
+From the staging table, columns consistent enough over time to build a single source-of-truth database are passed into a production fact table (in BigQuery too).
+In the meantime, geo data point and location ID (depending on the data set schema) are tranformed into Zone and passed into a production dimension table.

 * Socrata API request is paginated.
 Each pagination result is passed as a seperate csv file in Google Cloud Storage.
-* Socrata API request is filtered using SQL.
+* Socrata API request is filtered using SoQL.
 * Data transformation is done with sql queries on BigQuery.
 * Transformed data are sent to a production table following a model that helped me to more easily build a single source-of-truth database.
 * Data type are handle with predefined JSON schema to enfore consistency.